-Weight Loss, anxiety, tachycardia, EKG changes such as PVCs.
+Patients will present with weight loss, anxiety, tachycardia, and EKG changes such as PVCs.

-- Fine, thin, moist skin, prominent eyes with lid retraction (proptosis, or exophthalmos) and a startled expression
+- Physical exam findings will include fine, thin, moist skin, prominent eyes with lid retraction (proptosis, or exophthalmos) and a startled expression.

-- Patient will be complaining of heat intolerance, palpitations, weight loss, tachycardia, and anxiety
+- The patient will complain of heat intolerance, palpitations, weight loss, tachycardia, and anxiety

 - Labs will show low TSH and high free T4